Hussein85/invoicing-app/README.md

 # InvoicingApp
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

-## Installation

-## Installation
+## Prerequisites
-Before you install Angular CLI make sure you have Node 6.9.0 or higher, together with NPM 3 or higher.
-To install Angular CLI type: `npm install -g angular-cli`
+Before you install Angular CLI make sure you have `Node 6.9.0` or higher, together with `NPM 3` or higher.
+Then install Angular CLI by typing: `npm install -g angular-cli`

 ## Run the application
+1. Open a command prompt in the project's root directory.

+2. Type: `npm install` to install the dependencies as defined in the package.json file.

-Run `ng serve` and navigate to `http://localhost:4200/`.
+3. Type: `ng serve` and navigate to `http://localhost:4200/` to start the application.

-## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).